Azure-Samples/ms-identity-docs-code-python/msal-device-flow-python/README.md

 ## About the code

-This Python application will request a user to authenticate via the web browser.
-Upon successful authentication a request to the Graph API will be made and the response will be displayed.
+This Python console application prompts the user to sign in via their device using a code provided by Microsoft Authentication Library (MSAL).
+Upon successful authentication, the 'Requests' library then makes an HTTP GET request to the Microsoft Graph /me endpoint with the user's access token in the HTTP header.
+The response from the GET request is then displayed to the console.

 ## Reporting problems